EFL Championship play-offs

 For the first three years, the play-off final took place over two legs, played at both side's grounds.
-Charlton Athletic won the first Championship play-off final in 1987, requiring a replay to defeat Leeds United.
+Charlton Athletic won the first Second Division play-off final in 1987, requiring a replay to defeat Leeds United.
 From 1990, the play-off final was a one-off match, hosted at the original Wembley Stadium, while from 2001 to 2006, the final was played at the Millennium Stadium in Cardiff as Wembley was being rebuilt.
 Since 2007, the match has been hosted at Wembley Stadium.

 When the second tier play-offs were first contested in 1987, they were known as the Football League Second Division play-offs.
 From 1993 to 2004, following the creation of the FA Premier League as a breakaway from the Football League, the competition became known as the First Division play-offs, and since 2005 has taken its current name as the Championship play-offs following a rebranding of the remaining three divisions of the Football League.